 Using tags of popular videos in your niche might give you a spot in the “suggested videos” section on that popular video.
 If that happens, you’ll generate a massive amount of views.

-Do not bombard your videos with tags by inserting each and every keyword in your niche.
+Do not bombard your videos with tags by inserting each and every keyword in your niche and make sure to not have your tags too long.
 The recommended number is around 8-10.
 However, YouTube allows a total of 500 characters in the tags section.

 “Content is the king”.
 This is probably the nth time you’re reading this quote, but creating top-notch content is the bedrock if you want to rank your videos and excel in YouTube SEO.